apache/mynewt-site/docs/newt/command_list/newt_run.md

 A single command to do four steps - build a target, create-image, load image on a board, and start a debug session with the image on the board.

-**Note**: If the version number is omitted, the create-image step is skipped.
+**Note**: If the version number is omitted:

+* The create-image step is skipped for a bootloader target.
+* You will be prompted to enter a version number for an application target.

 #### Usage: